Six Reasons to Test for Celiac Disease

 Save by getting a valid test

 Insurance is more likely to pay for valid celiac testing than scientifically unproven gluten sensitivity testing.
 Save your health and your money by knowing the difference.
 Valid screening tests for adults are the blood tests tTG-IgA (tissue transglutaminase) and total serum IgA, done together.
 There currently is no scientific data supporting stool testing or gluten sensitivity testing.
 If an online lab is promising to diagnose gluten sensitivity, the test it is offering is not recommended as valid or medically useful by celiac experts such as Dr. Peter Green, Dr. Stefano Guandalini or Dr. Alessio Fasano, and it is unlikely to be reimbursed by insurance.
 Do the appropriate, valid celiac testing before starting a gluten-free diet and skip the “scientific-looking” lab websites offering unvalidated tests.
-If you have ruled out celiac disease, you can then eliminate gluten from your diet (for free!) and see if your symptoms resolve.
+If you have ruled out celiac disease, you can then eliminate gluten from your diet for free.

 Save on health care

 Gluten-free food is expensive.
-If you don’t need it, why buy it?
 I have seen many patients in my office on a gluten-free diet because someone told them to start it for whatever their particular ailment is.
 They haven’t noticed any changes in their health, yet they continue to follow the diet.
 Do they need to?
 If we rule out celiac disease, and they don’t have symptoms of gluten sensitivity, going back to a balanced gluten-containing whole food diet may be a huge help to their budget.

 Diagnosis is necessary for ADA accommodation

 If your child has celiac disease, but no diagnosis, it is unlikely they will be eligible to receive accommodations.
-College may seem far away to those of us with babies and young children, but can you imagine any teen wanting to undertake a three-month “gluten challenge” in order to be tested for celiac disease?
-You can’t test for celiac disease if you have eliminated gluten before testing, unless you do a gluten challenge.
+College may seem far away to those of us with babies and young children, but can you imagine any teen wanting to undertake a three-month “gluten challenge” that makes them very ill in order to be tested for celiac disease?
+You can’t test for celiac disease if you have eliminated gluten before testing unless you do a gluten challenge.

 Gluten sensitivity not mentioned

 There is currently no reference to gluten sensitivity being covered by the Americans with Disabilities Act.
-Unfortunately, NCGS may not be accommodated until there is a formal definition and accepted diagnostic test.
+Unfortunately, NCGS may not be accommodated as widely as celiac disease until there is a formal definition and accepted diagnostic test.

-RECOMMENDED, RELIABLE, LINKS FOR CELIAC DISEASE AND GLUTEN SENSITIVITY INFORMATION:
+RECOMMENDED LINKS FOR CELIAC DISEASE AND GLUTEN SENSITIVITY:

-Center for Celiac Research and Treatment at Massachussetts General Hospital
+Center for Celiac Research and Treatment at Massachusetts General Hospital

 University of Chicago Celiac Disease Center